LBlend/simulaoppgave/README.md

-# Oppgave for Disputas AS
+# Simulaoppgave - Oppgave for Disputas AS

 Laget med `create-react-app`